RobinMeis/AirMusic/docs/README.md

 The radio has three open ports

 ### 80 (HTTP)
 Offers a basic (non-functional) GUI.
-Is the main API Endpoint
+Is the main API Endpoint.
+Warning: This is a stateful API

 ### 8080 (HTTP)
 Unknown

 ### 10025
 Unknown

+### 52525 (HTTP)
+Seems to be DLNA